abelbrencsan/boiled-page-navbar-singleton/README.md

 # Boiled Page navbar singleton

 Navbar SCSS singleton for Boiled Page frontend framework.
-It is intended to create a horizontal navigation bar with dropdown subnavigations, which becomes a vertical offset navigation on medium or smaller breakpoint.
+It is intended to create a horizontal navigation bar with dropdown subnavigations, which becomes a vertical offset navigation on medium or smaller breakpoints.

 ## Install